argentlabs/argent-contracts-starknet/docs/multisig.md

 ## Accurate Estimates

-The argent multisig can accurate estimates for transactions before `threshold` signatures are collected.
+The argent multisig can do accurate estimates for transactions before `threshold` signatures are collected.
 See [Accurate Estimates](./accurate_estimates.md) for more information.

 ## Self-deployment